Sun and moon letters

 This distinction affects the way the definite article (equivalent to "the" in English) is assimilated or pronounced before consonants: when a word begins with a sun letter, the definite article assimilates with the initial consonant of the word.

 The names stem from how the definite article interacts with the nouns "Sun" and "Moon" in Arabic (and Maltese).
 In Arabic, al-shams (“the Sun”) becomes ash-shams (assimilating the lām), while al-qamar (“the Moon”) remains unchanged.
 Similarly, in Maltese, "the Sun" is ix-xemx (with assimilation), while "the Moon" is il-qamar (without assimilation).

 Rule

 When followed by a sun letter, the of the Arabic definite article ALA assimilates to the initial consonant of the following noun, resulting in a doubled consonant.
 For example, "the Nile" is pronounced an-Nīl, not al-Nīl.

 When the Arabic definite article (الْـ) is followed by a moon letter, no assimilation takes place.

 The sun letters represent the coronal consonants according to the phonology of Classical Arabic, and the moon letters represent all others.
-Note that the mnemonic اِبْغِ حَجَّكَ وَخَفْ عَقِيمَهُ groups all moon letters.
+Note that the mnemonic اِبْغِ حَجَّكَ وَخَفْ عَقِيمَهُ (pronounced somewhat like aibgh hajak wakhaf eaqimah) groups all moon letters.

 The sun and moon letters are as follows: